 Another Concern Is Command Influence.

-Your JAG defense counsel may also find it difficult to fully and aggressively represent you in a court-martial.
+Should Command Influence be a factor in whether you retain GAPASIN LAW GROUP or go you're your detailed JAG lawyer?
+Absolutely.
+The reality is that your JAG defense counsel may find it difficult to fully and aggressively represent you in a court-martial.
 One of the main reasons is due to command influence.
-One of the reasons the military court-martial system exists is to combat the negative effect of Unlawful Command Influence.
+One of the reasons the military court-martial system is supposed to exist is to combat the negative effect of Unlawful Command Influence.
 Unlawful Command Influence (UCI) occurs when senior personnel, intentionally or inadvertently, have acted to influence court members, witnesses, or others participating in military justice cases.
 Unlawful command influence is extremely destructive to ensuring that an accused gets his full and fair day in court.
 UCI happens every day in military courts of all branches.
 Incidents of unlawful command influence may be more subtle in some cases, but your lawyer should do everything possible to make sure UCI does not negatively effect your case.
-Unfortunately, some JAG defense counsel may not do everything possible to eliminate unlawful command influence out of fear of angering fellow JAG colleagues who are prosecutors.
+Unfortunately, some JAG defense counsel may not do everything possible to eliminate unlawful command influence.
+This may be out of fear of angering fellow JAG colleagues who are prosecutors.
+It may also be out of fear of just frustrating their buddies across the aisle.
 Also, the Office of the Staff Judge Advocate provides logistical and administrative support for JAG defense lawyers.
 As a result, some JAG defense lawyers simply do not want the frustration of dealing with an angry Staff Judge Advocate who could make the workplace difficult.
-So much of the JAG defense counsel’s office is provided by the OSJA.
+So much of the JAG defense counsel's office is provided by the OSJA.
 The supplies such as paper, and the equipment, to include computers and copy machines, are generally provided to the defense office by the prosecutors sitting on the other side of the aisle.
 Because almost all JAG defense lawyers who go to trial are O-3s, prosecutors (usually O-4s or higher) may use rank to influence the outcomes of trials and to intimidate JAG defense counsel.
 A civilian counsel, however, is fully immune to the unlawful command influence that can negatively affect your case.